Arsen Đurić: Municipal politics

 Stamatović left the SNP in 2017 and formed a new party called Healthy Serbia.
 This time, Đurić joined the new party.
 The ZS, DSS, and PUPS ran a combined list for Čajetina in the 2020 Serbian local elections; Đurić once again received the second position and was re-elected when the list won twenty mandates.
-He was chosen as speaker when the new assembly met the end of June 2020.
+He was chosen as speaker when the new assembly met at the end of June 2020.

 Đurić also appeared in the seventh position on a combined electoral list of Healthy Serbia and Better Serbia in the 2020 Serbian parliamentary election, which was held concurrently with the municipal elections.
 The list did not cross the electoral threshold to win any seats in the national assembly.